tumatrix/openai-promptify-py/README.md

 ## Contributing

-If you'd like to contribute to OpenAI Promptify Py, please open an issue or pull request on our GitHub repository.
+If you'd like to contribute to OpenAI Promptify Py, please open an issue or pull request on our GitHub repository: https://github.com/tumatrix/openai-promptify-py

 ## License